 “Twitter Lists allow you to customize, organize and prioritize the Tweets you see in your timeline.
 You can choose to join Lists created by others on Twitter, or from your own account you can choose to create Lists of other accounts by group, topic or interest.
 Viewing a List timeline will show you a stream of Tweets from only the accounts on that List.
 You can also pin you favorite Lists to the top of your Home timeline so you never miss a Tweet from the accounts that are most important to you.”

 How will you keep track of all those Twitter lists?

-To help you organize your Twitter lists, you can then import them into a social media management platform like Hootsuite (Hannah’s favorite) and also create new lists there.
+To help you organize your Twitter lists, you can then import them into a social media management platform like Hootsuite (Hannah’s favorite) or PostPlanner (my current favorite) and also create new lists there.